Recording, Mixing and Mastering

 How the album came together

-One of the most distinctive things about Aurora was the way it was built from more than 300 musical motif pieces.
+One of the most distinctive things about Aurora was the way it was built from more than 300 musical motifs, sections and fragments.
 Steve Howe guided the overall vision, while the material was shaped, organised and integrated into complete musical works over time.

 In that sense, the process became quite sculptural.
 Ideas were edited, combined, refined and rebalanced until the final compositions emerged.
 It was not the kind of album that appeared in a neat straight line from first idea to final master.